 - Presentation folders.

-Once you’ve given advice on how Scodix can boost the aesthetic of your client’s products, why not take it to the next level and help ensure a sale?
+Once you’ve given advice on how Scodix can boost the aesthetic of your client’s products, why not take it to the next level and help ensure a sale with booklet printing?
 Print extra copies of clients’ current work with the Scodix finish for free.
 This lets you show real examples of Scodix working with their branded artwork, which could significantly raise the chances of them considering Scodix for their next print run.

 Scodix is here to stay.
 Taking the overall quality of printed products to the next level, it’s a trend you can’t afford to miss.